khanshoaib3/minecraft-access/doc/FEATURES.md

 This feature allows you to simulate five mouse operations (left middle right click, scroll up and down) through the keyboard, while keep original mouse input still working.
 This feature supports continuous key pressing, e.g. destroying a block requires continuous press of the left mouse button against that block.

-Please note that:

-1. This feature only works when no screen is opened.
-2. You need to keep the vanilla `Attack/Destroy` key, `Use Item/Place Block` key and `Pick Block` key remain on default mouse keys.
+You MUST keep the vanilla `Attack/Destroy` key, `Use Item/Place Block` key and `Pick Block` key remain on default mouse keys.
+Somehow this mod will [cause](https://github.com/khanshoaib3/minecraft-access/issues/171) the original attack/place key rebinding invalid.
+We haven't found the cause or solution yet, thankfully this doesn't affect normal usage since we have this feature.

 See also: [Keybindings](/doc/KEYBINDINGS.md#mouse-simulation), [Configuration](/doc/CONFIG.md#mouse-simulation)